 - Meanwhile, the currently vulnerable dugongs or sea cows graze about 40 kg of seagrass/day and this constant trimming results in regenerating a healthier sea grass ecosystem.

 - India is now reaching out to fishers through awareness programmes and incentives to protect both the endangered dugongs and their habitat – the seagrass meadows.

 For the last decade, the southeast coast of India has been battered by weather extremities ranging from tsunamis, storms, floods to droughts.
 The devastation caused by tsunamis led to the widespread planting of mangroves as bio-guards along the coast (as areas on the east coast with dense mangrove forests suffered minimal loss during the tsunami in 2004).
 But the lesser-known seagrass (a marine flowering plant) is said to play an equally important role in coastal protection in this region.
 Over the last few years, scientists, government officials, and fishers have come together to protect the remaining seagrass ecosystem and along with it, the legendary dugongs (or sea cows), known as the ‘farmers of seagrass’.

 Dugong (Dugong dugon) is currently the only herbivorous marine mammal on earth which feeds exclusively on seagrass.
-They can eat up to 40 kg of seagrass every day.
+It can eat up to 40 kg of seagrass every day.

 Seagrass, dugongs and coastal livelihood